m0nzderr/clearest/README.md

  |   generation of bootstrapping code, stylesheets, and other multi-page static content)
  |
- * - Gulp-friendly interface that boils all stuff into browser-ready apps :
+ * - Gulp-friendly interface that boils all stuff into browser-ready apps
+ |
- . - Runtime library essentials for dynamic context: oo, observable :
+ * - Runtime library essentials for dynamic context: oo, observable, api :
  . - Widget implementation (it does all the glue between M, V and C to asynchronously run :    your compiled modules in browser)